Sunday, May 15, 2011

 I hope you enjoy playing with textures.
 I have many other CoffeeShop texture tutorials, so please check them out.

-Download the free CoffeeShop Portrait Give It Texture action at Mediafire.
+Download the free CoffeeShop Portrait Give It Texture action.

 Want all of my favorite CoffeeShop Actions in one simple download AND help support this blog?
 Just click here for more information!
 For complete info on installing all of my actions, click here.